 Okay, so you’ve put in the work.
-You’ve tested your coils, researched your products, and realized that you may have protein-sensitive hair.
-Now that you’ve learned the stiffening effects that excess protein can have on your delicate, fine coily hair, what’s next?
+You’ve tested your curls, researched your products, and realized that you may have protein-sensitive hair.
+Now that you’ve learned the stiffening effects that excess protein can have on your delicate, fine curly hair, what’s next?

 Step 1: Know Your Proteins